Joc Pederson Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 12th in the league.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.79 team ERA ranks fifth across all MLB pitching staffs.
+- The Padres' 3.82 team ERA ranks seventh across all MLB pitching staffs.

-- Wacha makes the start for the Padres, his 14th of the season.
-He is 7-2 with a 2.89 ERA and 69 strikeouts in 74 2/3 innings pitched.
+- Lugo (3-3) takes the mound for the Padres in his ninth start of the season.
+He has a 4.10 ERA in 41 2/3 innings pitched, with 38 strikeouts.

-- In his last outing on Thursday against the Cleveland Guardians, the righty threw 6 2/3 scoreless innings while surrendering four hits.
+- His most recent appearance came on Wednesday, May 17 against the Kansas City Royals, when the right-hander threw two innings, surrendering five earned runs while giving up four hits.

+- In eight games this season, the 33-year-old has a 4.10 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.